iamrobert/mod_menu/README.md

 # mod_menu
-Override mod_menu in Joomla 3.6x - with a mega menu
+Override mod_menu in Joomla 3.6x - with a mega menu for Zurb Foundtaion 6.5